|Buddha Reflecting, SkinnyDivaDiet.com|

 |13" Sisal Dry Body Brush|

-❤ Ayurvedic Tip!
-After dry skin brushing and before your bath or shower, take a few moments to give yourself a gentle massage using organic sesame or coconut oil.
+After dry skin brushing and before your bath or shower, take a few moments to give yourself a gently massage using organic coconut or sesame oil.
 These oils will nourish the freshly exfoliated skin.
 The shower or bath afterwards will help to eliminate toxins.

 Related: Infographic: The Benefits of a Sauna Detox